evansbenj/2024_BIO722/8_genotyping_with_samtools_and_bcftools.md

 ln -s /1/scratch/ben/PM602_chr9_sorted.bam
 ```

-A common way that genotype information is conveyed is the `variant call format`, which is is described [here](https://en.wikipedia.org/wiki/Variant_Call_Format).
-Another new format introduced by the [`Genome Analysis Toolkit`](https://software.broadinstitute.org/gatk/) of the Broad Institute is called the genomic variant call format; this is described [here](http://gatkforums.broadinstitute.org/gatk/discussion/4017/what-is-a-gvcf-and-how-is-it-different-from-a-regular-vcf).
+A common way that genotype information is conveyed is the `variant call format` – vcf, which is is described [here](https://en.wikipedia.org/wiki/Variant_Call_Format).
+Another new format introduced by the [`Genome Analysis Toolkit`](https://software.broadinstitute.org/gatk/) of the Broad Institute is called the genomic variant call format – gvcf; this is described [here](http://gatkforums.broadinstitute.org/gatk/discussion/4017/what-is-a-gvcf-and-how-is-it-different-from-a-regular-vcf).

 Now lets make a vcf file from out bam files.